neohiro/BlackGlass/README.md

 1.3: You can find a list of Nearby Avatars in which you can select each one for a "Teleport To" or "Profile" option.

+1.2: The minimap now correctly renders dots for yourself and others

 ## 📨Advanced Chat & Communication

 Multi-Client Support: Log in with multiple accounts simultaneously using a tabbed interface.